samuelsonokoi/angular-weather-chart-js/README.md

-# weather-chart-js
+# Angular Weather Update Application With Chart.js and OpenWeatherMap

-This application is built with angular front-end framework, integrating chart.js to display visualize data to the using with data from a sample weather website
+This application is built with angular front-end framework, integrating (chart.js)[https://www.chartjs.org/] to display visualize data to the using with data from a sample weather data from (Open Weather Map)[https://openweathermap.org/]